 Immersive art direction coupled with stellar performances from the two leads push The Lighthouse into instant classic territory.
 Willem Dafoe is magnificent as a crusty old sea dog, huffing and puffing and asserting his dominance over the inexperienced younger man.
 Whether he’s reading Ephraim the Riot Act or cursing him with Miltonesque verbosity, he’s utterly mesmerizing.
 And Pattinson is perfection as Dafoe’s foil, giving a performance that weaves reserve and neurosis so tightly he becomes a walking powder keg.

-The plot of The Lighthouse is threadbare.
-But as a dark fable, it resonates on the level of collective memory and myth, providing a thoroughly engrossing, veritable masterpiece of performance, period detail and visual inventiveness.
-So brush up on your Greek mythology and navigate your way to The Lighthouse.
+The plot might be a tad threadbare.
+But as a dark fable, The Lighthouse resonates on the level of collective memory and myth, providing a thoroughly engrossing, veritable masterpiece of performance, period detail and visual inventiveness.

 For KSQD’s Film Gang, this is Paul Kanieski